shafaatahsen/CLItodo/README.md

 # CLItodo
-Command-line todo list app built with NodeJS
+Command-line todo list app built with NodeJS.
+Built from scratch with NodeJS and Vanilla JS. (chalk pkg used for making it look pretty).

 ## Pre-requisites
 - NodeJS installed
 - npm installed

-Go to https://eloquentjavascript.net/20_node.html for an easy,quick guide on how to get started with Node.
+Go to https://eloquentjavascript.net/20_node.html for an easy, quick guide on how to get started with Node.

 ## Getting Started
 1. Clone repo